Phoscur/Phlame/engine/README.md

 ## Running unit tests

-Run `nx test engine (--code-coverage|--watch)` to execute the unit tests via [Jest](https://jestjs.io).
+Run `npm test` or `npm run test-engine` in the parent to develop - `nx test engine (--code-coverage|--watch)` executes the unit tests via `vitest`.

 # Engine centered around resources

-Models resource flows between buildings in a factory, should be then usable on client- and serverside
+2021: Models resource flows between buildings in a factory, should be usable on client- and serverside.

+Self-review 2024: I'm not sure why I'm so hesitant on merging Resource & Energy, it looks like a nice abstract class (I prefer avoiding inheritance though).
+It might have grown over a bit with type generics and should be simplified instead (less object-oriented...).
+I wish these weird `| 0 toInteger` arithmatics would not be needed (js has only floats :| webassembly?).

 ## Overview